 I got home that day and cried.

-I felt like I disappointed my parents who always taught me to be kind to others; that I disappointed my teachers who often took my side, even if I was wrong, even if I lied, because I was a teacher’s pet; that I disappointed myself who wanted to be the best I could be; and that I even disappointed my ancestors for no other reason than I’m dramatic.
+I felt like I disappointed my parents who always taught me to be kind to others; that I disappointed my teachers who often took my side, even if I was wrong, even if I lied, because I was a teacher’s pet; and that I disappointed myself who wanted to be the best I could be.

 I was 8 then.
 I’m 24 now.
 And I wish I could say I have no more insecurities or that I’ve learned to be better at hiding or dealing with them.
 But I still suck my stomach in when I wear tight dresses.
 I’m still careful with what I share on social media because I haven’t learned to live without other’s validations yet.
 I still hide my thumbs because when I get anxious, I pick at the skin there.
 I still cry at night when I feel ugly, or stupid, or unskilled.
 I still think my cheeks are too “fat,” my eyes too small, my fingers too stubby.
 And when someone hurts me, I still want to hurt them back.
 Like 16 years ago.
 Like that day on the swing set.